 When package model definitions occur within a .ibs file, their scope is “local”—they are known only within that .ibs file and no other.
 In addition, within that .ibs file, they override any globally defined package models that have the same name.

 Usage Rules for the .Pkg File:

 Package models are stored in a file whose name looks like:

-<filename>.pkg.
+<stem>.pkg.